-While Khao San Road is not a gay district, no guide to Bangkok would be complete without describing this epic, party filled, Backpacking paradise.
-Khao San Road is located in the heart of “old Bangkok” with close proximity to many of the cities cultural attractions, including Grand Palace, Wat Pho, National Musum and Wat Arun.
+While Khao San Road is not a gay district, no guide to Bangkok would be complete without describing this epic, party-filled, Backpacking paradise.
+Khao San Road is located in the heart of “old Bangkok” with close proximity to many of the cities cultural attractions, including Grand Palace, Wat Pho, National Museum, and Wat Arun.

-At night the market stalls disappear and are replaced by the tables and chairs from the make shift bars.
-The area is full of tourist, this is undeniable, but there are a large number of Thai students who come here to party for its cheap laid back atmosphere.
+At night the market stalls disappear and are replaced by the tables and chairs from the makeshift bars.
+The area is full of tourists, this is undeniable, but there are a large number of Thai students who come here to party for its cheap laid back atmosphere.

 Staying in Khao San Road area is very popular with young gay backpackers.
 Traveling from here to Silom (Bangkok’s Gay District) or DJ Station (Bangkok’s biggest gay club) is relativity simple, taxi is really the only option.
-Without much traffic the journey is short around 15-20 minutes (approximate 80-100 Baht , $3USD).
+Without much traffic, the journey is short around 15-20 minutes (approximately 80-100 Baht, $3USD).

-Crowd: The crowd on Khao San Road is mainly young backpackers, with a few Thai students and a couple older tourist coming to experience the magic of Khao San Road.
+Crowd: The crowd on Khao San Road is mainly young backpackers, with a few Thai students and a couple of older tourists coming to experience the magic of Khao San Road.

 Drinks: Each bar on Khao San Road as a whole the street its good value.
 Most bars serve the famous Thai Buckets which have become synonymous with South East Asian Backpackers.

-Dress: As with all backpackers the street is very casual, it looks as though the dress code of flip flops, shorts and tank tops is mandatory.
+Dress: As with all backpackers the street is very casual, it looks as though the dress code of flip flops, shorts, and tank tops are mandatory.

 Khao San Road, Banglampoo (Bang-Lam-poo)

 Taxi: Ask any taxi driver for Khao San Road (pronounced Cow San Road).
-This is the one street in the city every taxi know.
-However being a tourist detestation it may be difficult to get a taxi on meter, it is not usual to wait at least three taxis until one will drive on the meter.
+This is one street in the city every taxi knows.
+However, being a tourist detestation it may be difficult to get a taxi on meter, it is not usual to wait for at least three taxis until one will drive on the meter.

-BTS Sky Train: There are no Sky Trains in the old town Phaya Thai (BTS N2) and end of the Airport Link plus Ratchathewi (BTS N3) on the Sukhumvit Line are the closest to Khao San Road after a taxi is required (approximate 100 Baht , $3USD)
+BTS Sky Train: There are no Sky Trains in the old town Phaya Thai (BTS N2) and the end of the Airport Link plus Ratchathewi (BTS N3) on the Sukhumvit Line is the closest to Khao San Road after a taxi is required (approximately 100 Baht, $3USD)

-MRT Underground: Again there are no MRT Underground in the old town.
-Closest underground station is Hua Lamphong, again a taxi is required from here (approximate 100 Baht , $3USD
+MRT Underground: Again there is no MRT Underground in the old town.
+The closest underground station is Hua Lamphong, again a taxi is required from here (approximately 100 Baht, $3USD.